 The average woman needs the average women’s support and that support is empowering.
 Every woman should feel limitless but still feel advocated for whether she is pushing those limits or not.

-This first appeared in The Havok Journal February 14, 2015.
+This first appeared in The Havok Journal on February 14, 2015.